manelpuig/rUBot_gopigo_ws/Documentation/1_gopigo_model&control1.md

 we will create also a "launch" folder including the corresponding launch files
 #### **1. LIDAR test**
 We have created a world to test the rubot model.
 This world is based on a wall to verify that the LIDAR see the obstacle in the correct angle.
-We have to launch the "rubot_lidar_test.launch" file in the "rubot_control" package.
+We have to launch the "rubot_lidar_test.launch" file in the "gopigo3_control" package.

 ```python
 #! /usr/bin/env python